Understanding Gyroscopic Precession In RC Helicopters

 Yes, I actually want you to pass your RC helicopter exam which will almost always want the gyroscopic precession answer.

-However for those out there that want the the more correct phase lag explanation - I'll try to sum it up in a very generalized and broad scope brush.
+However for those out there that want the the correct phase lag explanation - I'll try to sum it up in a very generalized and broad scope brush.

 It's much too complicated to cover in detail and I'm most certainly not qualified to cover it.